oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 constexpr size_t kNumCols = 2;
 constexpr size_t kDepth = 2;

-using ProducerToConsumerPipeMatrix = PipeArray<  // Defined in "pipe_utils.h".
+using ProducerToConsumerPipeMatrix = PipeArray<  // Defined in "pipe_utils.hpp".
     class ProducerConsumerPipe,                  // An identifier for the pipe. uint64_t,                                    // The type of data in the pipe. kDepth,                                      // The capacity of each pipe.